Glycogen storage disease type V: Function

-Failure of this enzyme ultimately impairs the operation of ATPases.
-This is due to the lack of normal pH fall during exercise, which impairs the creatine kinase equilibrium and exaggerates the rise of ADP.
+During exercise, a deficiency of this enzyme ultimately leads to rapid depletion of phosphocreatine, a decrease in available ATP, and an exaggerated rise of ADP and AMP.
+McArdle disease individuals also have increased maximum fat oxidation compared to unaffected individuals.
+During exercise, in affected individuals, there is no significant rise in lactic acid production compared to resting levels (it may even fall below resting levels), and plasma pH levels rise (become more alkaline) rather than fall (become more acidic).

 Pathophysiology

-Myophosphorylase is involved in the breakdown of glycogen to glucose for use in muscle.
-The enzyme removes 1,4 glycosyl residues from outer branches of glycogen and adds inorganic phosphate to form glucose-1-phosphate.
+Myophosphorylase is involved in the breakdown of glycogen to glucose-1-phosphate for use in muscle.
+The enzyme removes 1,4 glycosyl residues from the outer branches of glycogen and adds inorganic phosphate to form glucose-1-phosphate.
 Ordinarily, the removal of 1,4 glycosyl residues by myophosphorylase leads to the formation of glucose-1-phosphate during glycogen breakdown and the polar, phosphorylated glucose cannot leave the cell membrane and so is marked for intracellular catabolism.
-In McArdle's Disease, deficiency of myophosphorylase leads to accumulation of intramuscular glycogen and a lack of glucose-1-phosphate for cellular fuel.
+In McArdle's disease, deficiency of myophosphorylase leads to the accumulation of intramuscular glycogen and a lack of glucose-1-phosphate for cellular fuel.

-Myophosphorylase exists in the active form when phosphorylated.
-The enzyme phosphorylase kinase plays a role in phosphorylating glycogen phosphorylase to activate it and another enzyme, protein phosphatase-1, inactivates glycogen phosphorylase through dephosphorylation.
+Myophosphorylase comes in two forms: form 'a' is phosphorylated by phosphorylase kinase, form 'b' is not phosphorylated.
+Form 'a' is de-phosphorylated into form 'b' by the enzyme phosphoprotein phosphatase, which is activated by elevated insulin.
+Both forms have two conformational states: active (R or relaxed) and inactive (T or tense).
+When either form 'a' or 'b' is in the active state, then the enzyme converts glycogen into glucose-1-phosphate.
+Myophosphorylase-b is allosterically activated by elevated AMP within the cell, and allosterically inactivated by elevated ATP and/or glucose-6-phosphate.
+Myophosphorylase-a is active unless allosterically inactivated by elevated glucose within the cell.
+In this way, myophosphorylase-a is the more active of the two forms as it will continue to convert glycogen into glucose-1-phosphate even with high levels of glycogen-6-phosphate and ATP.